Nathan13768609/SDS_EWB-ReusableNappyProject/README.md

 # SDS_EWB-ReusableNappyProject

-This studio project aims to develop an app that manages the booking of public washing machines to help solve the sanitation and recycling issue in Tibet surrounding the sourcing and disposal of single use plastic nappies.
+This studio project aims to develop an app that manages the booking of public washing machines to help solve the sanitation and recycling issue in Vanuatu surrounding the sourcing and disposal of single use plastic nappies.